|

 will not name as will be explained in a later episode.

-our training group was shipped off to Wendover, Utah.
-As we marched onto the
+group was shipped off to Wendover, Utah.
+As we marched onto the base, the

 "you'll be sorry!" from the departers.
 The TV series Northern